DipenduECE/Remote-room-temperature-monitoring-system/README.md

 # Remote-room-temperature-monitoring-system
 This report presents a simple remote room temperature monitoring system using LM35 temperature sensor and PIC16F877A microcontroller.
+ESP866 microcontroller is also interfaced with PIC16F877A microcontroller.
+The system measures the temperature using LM35 and the temperature value is displayed on an IOT platform.
+In this project, MPLAB IDE is used to program the PIC16F877A microcontroller and Arduino IDE is used to program the ESP8266 microcontroller.
+The result of the project is displayed in Adafruit IO platform.